Skip to content

 Find the right boundary

-In fact, we can use the function for finding the leftmost element to find the rightmost element, specifically by transforming the search for the rightmost target into a search for the leftmost target + 1.
+To find the rightmost occurrence of target, we can reuse the function used for locating the leftmost target.
+Specifically, we transform the search for the rightmost target into a search for the leftmost target + 1.

-As shown in the figure below, after the search is completed, the pointer \(i\) points to the leftmost target + 1 (if it exists), while \(j\) points to the rightmost target, thus returning \(j\) is sufficient.
+As shown in the figure below, after the search is complete, pointer \(i\) will point to the leftmost target + 1 (if exists), while pointer \(j\) will point to the rightmost occurrence of target.
+Therefore, returning \(j\) will give us the right boundary.

 Transforming the search for the right boundary into the search for the left boundary